PalisadoesFoundation/pattoo.github.io/index.md

 `pattoo` was originally created to assist DevOps and building facilities management teams to monitor the performance of servers, applications and electro-mechanical systems.
 It is flexible enough to chart a wide variety of data that changes over time by creating custom agents.
+[Documentation on how to do this can be found here.](https://pattoo-shared.readthedocs.io/en/latest/agents.html)

 `pattoo` currently only runs on Linux systems.